 ZUCCHINI

 Zucchini is in the squash family and is usually a very prolific garden plant.
-Most people are probably familiar with the regular, long green zucchini that they sell at most grocery stores.
-That is the same zucchini that most people grown in their gardens.
+Most people are probably familiar with the regular, long green zucchini that they sell at grocery stores.
 There are other types of zucchini though, including one that is yellow.
 Zucchini has a very mild flavor on it’s own and easily softens when cooking.
+Zucchini can be enjoyed raw, but I most often see it sautéed, roasted or mixed into baked goods like zucchini bread.
+To me, zucchini tastes best when it’s been cooked until it’s starting to caramelize and brown.
+This cooking method brings out such amazing flavors and is great for adding to stir fry, pasta, salad, tacos and more!

 WINTER SQUASH

-When I say winter squash, I’m referring to varieties like butternut, acorn, spaghetti, delicata, red kuri and pumpkin.
-They’re hearty squash that grow well in colder temperatures and usually have a long shelf life.
+When I say winter squash, I’m referring to varieties like butternut, acorn, spaghetti, delicata, red kuri and pumpkin, which are all in the squash, or Cucurbitaceae, family.
+They’re hearty and they grow well in colder temperatures and usually have a long shelf life.
 Some have thick skin that needs to be peeled off, like butternut squash, while others like delicata squash have skin that can easily be eaten.
+Winter squash is best enjoyed cooked, in my opinion.
+I like to roast it and add it to bowls or wraps.
+Squash is also great in soups, stews and curries.
+Spaghetti squash has great texture and can be used in place of pasta.

 Easy Roasted Butternut Squash Soup